AirdroperUA/AirOS-docs/content/integrations/hardware/additional/sonars/index.md

 Profiling sonars are 1-dimensional echosounders with a rotating head that are able to get accurate acoustic range data to create a "profile" of the surrounding environment.
 These types of sonars are useful for inspecting material buildup in pipes.

-The following profiling sonars have been installed on ArduSub vehicles:
+The following profiling sonars have been installed on ArduPlane, ArduRover, ArduSub vehicles:
 * [Imagenex 831L Pipe Profiling Sonar](https://imagenex.com/products/831l-pipe-profiling)
 * [Imagenex 881A Profiling Sonar](https://imagenex.com/products/881a-profiling)